 (3) Existing law establishes the State Department of Education, under the administration of the Superintendent of Public Instruction, and assigns to it numerous duties relating to the governance and financing of the public elementary and secondary schools of this state.

 This bill would establish the Office of the Education Inspector General in the department.
 The bill would provide for the appointment of the Education Inspector General by the Governor, subject to confirmation by a vote of the majority of the membership of the Senate.
-The bill would require the Education Inspector General to conduct and supervise audits and investigations relating to the programs and operations of the department, school districts, county offices of education, charter schools, educational joint powers authorities, and state special schools to provide leadership and coordination and recommend policies to prevent and detect fraud and abuse in programs and operations of the department and local educational agencies, and to provide a means for keeping the Superintendent and the Legislature fully and currently informed about problems and deficiencies relating to the administration of the programs and operations of the department and local educational agencies and the necessity for and progress of corrective actions that the Inspector General deems to be appropriate.
+The bill would require the Education Inspector General to (A) conduct and supervise audits and investigations relating to the programs and operations of the department, school districts, county offices of education, charter schools, educational joint powers authorities, state special schools, and entities managing charter schools, (B) provide leadership and coordination and recommend policies to prevent and detect fraud and abuse in programs and operations of the department, local educational agencies, and entities managing charter schools, and (C) provide a means for keeping the State Board of Education and the Legislature fully and currently informed about problems and deficiencies relating to the administration of the programs and operations of the department, local educational agencies, and entities managing charter schools and the necessity for and progress of corrective actions that the Inspector General deems to be appropriate.

 (4) Existing law requires the Commission on Teacher Credentialing to establish standards for the issuance and renewal of credentials, certificates, and permits.
 Existing law requires the commission and the department to enter into a data sharing agreement for the department to provide the commission with educator assignment data necessary to annually identify educator misassignments and vacant positions at local educational agencies, as provided, as part of the State Assignment Accountability System.
 Existing law requires the commission to annually use data it receives from the department to produce an initial data file of vacant positions and educator assignments that do not have a clear match of credential to assignment and requires the commission to notify local educational agencies and monitoring authorities of the opportunity to access and review the initial data file of potential misassignments, as defined, and vacant positions.
 Existing law grants the commission the authority to make a final determination for all potential misassignments.
 Existing law requires, commencing with the 2020–21 school year, the commission to make annual educator assignment, misassignment, and vacant position data publicly available on its internet website.
 Existing law specifies that, for these purposes, in a charter school, "misassignment" applies only to employees in teaching positions.